 [updated May 17, 2018]

-According to Lumina Datamatics, “Every organization will have to embrace digital transformation at some level to remain competitive.
-There can be many manifestations of digital transformation, including using ubiquitous, real-time data and algorithms to processes flexible and autonomous workers.
-Modern processes and technologies help reduce operational overhead, enabling businesses to invest less in maintenance and more in innovation that supports rapid change.”(3)
+As per Lumina Datamatics, every organization must embrace digital transformation to some degree to remain competitive.
+This transformation can take various forms, including leveraging ubiquitous real-time data and algorithms to enable flexible and autonomous workflows.
+Modern processes and technologies have the potential to reduce operational overhead, allowing businesses to allocate more resources towards innovation that supports rapid adaptation to change.

 - Customer experience

 - Workforce enablement